-PSHE GCSE: HRH The Duke of Cambridge’s Mental Health Campaign
+PSHE KS4: HRH The Duke of Cambridge’s Mental Health Campaign

 It shows the Duke as he meets players, fans and managers from the grassroots to the elite level of football.